-Finding on Common Standard 4: Continuous Improvement
+Finding on Common Standard 4: Continuous Improvement Met -- -----

-Brief summary of information applicable to the standard (required for all findings) The PUSD Induction programs participate in systematic collection and analysis of candidate and program data to support continuous improvement.
+The PUSD Induction programs participate in systematic collection and analysis of candidate and program data to support continuous improvement.
 The Graphic Depiction of Unit Assessment System outlines the annual processes conducted.
 Interviews with teacher and administrative candidates confirmed their input was valued by the program staff.
 One CASC candidate recalled, "In our session evaluation, we asked for more time to collaborate and problem-solve with our peers, the program heard and adjusted the next session to allow time for us to reflect with our peers."